Jeremy Cameron: Geelong (2021–present)

-After an injury-interrupted 2021 AFL season, his first at Geelong, many regard Cameron's 2022 campaign as a career-best year.
-A lack of injury concerns allowed Cameron to utilise his mobility to play up the ground as a high half-forward flank type.
+After an injury-interrupted 2021 AFL season, his first at Geelong, many regard Cameron's 2022 campaign hitherto as a career-best year.
+A lack of injury concerns allowed Cameron to utilise his mobility to play up the ground as both a high half-forward and a key forward.
 His ability to roam through the midfield as a tall forward made him a dangerous and unique player.
 AFL champion David King remarked that in 2022, he was "clearly" the best player in the competition.
-He was awarded his third All-Australian selection in the 2022 All-Australian team, came equal third in the Coleman Medal, and received his first Carji Greeves Medal, his second ever best & fairest award.
+He was awarded his third All-Australian selection in the 2022 All-Australian team, came equal third in the Coleman Medal, and received his first Carji Greeves Medal – his second ever best & fairest award.
 He won his first ever premiership, and polled a career-high 19 votes in the 2022 Brownlow Medal to come eighth.
+After a slow start to his 2025 campaign, Cameron kicked 49 goals in 10 games, including 11 against North Melbourne.
+This sparked talks of the possibility of a 100 goal season from Cameron.
+However, his form slowed as he ended the home and away season with 83 goals, enough to secure his second Coleman Medal.

 Statistics

-Updated to the end of the 2022 season.
+Updated to the end of the 2025 season.